lordnn/OF_DIS/README.md

 # Fast Optical Flow using Dense Inverse Search (DIS) #

-Our code is released only for scientific or personal use.
+Original code was released only for scientific or personal use.
-Please contact us for commercial use.

 If used this work, please cite: